prajesh8484/pythonbot/README.md

 <a href="https://github.com/prajesh8484/pythonbot/blob/3229b471a5772099e285e18282439e8b061ae9ba/LICENSE.md"><img src="https://img.shields.io/github/license/prajesh8484/pythonbot"></a>
 </p>

-This is a general purpose Discord bot built with [Nextcord](https://github.com/nextcord/nextcord)(A Python wrapper for the Discord API).
+This is a general purpose Discord bot built with [Firebase](https://firebase.google.com/) & [Nextcord](https://github.com/nextcord/nextcord) (A Python wrapper for the Discord API).
 The bot is designed to be easily customizable and extendable, with a modular architecture that allows for the addition of new features and commands.

 ## How to setup